cytopia/awesome-ci/README.md

 Lot's of tools for git, file and static source code analysis.

+Can also be used for simply learning `find`, `xargs`, `tr` and `grep`.
+Just add `--dry` to any of the scripts and they will show you the final created command without executing.

 **Note:** All scripts from [dependencies/](dependencies/) must be placed into an executable path (`/usr/bin`, `/usr/local/bin` or equivalent) prior usage.

 @see [dependencies/README.md](dependencies/) for more information.